tuhuli/Planttracking./README.md

-To run the program, type of filter and the path to the CNN output video is needed.
+oTo run the program, type of filter and the path to the CNN output video is needed.

 ```markdown
 ## Usage